Workplace Environment

 Basic Approach

-In order to ensure a fair and open corporate culture and contribute to the growth of our customers and society, it is important to create an environment in which every employee—the primary actors in our activities—can feel a sense of fulfillment in their work and can maximize their capabilities.
+In order to ensure a fair and open corporate culture and contribute to the growth of our customers and society, it is important to create an environment in which every employee—the primary actors in our activities—is able to work actively with a sense of job satisfaction and ease of work.
 As the mobility of human resources increases, providing attractive workstyles and systems for employees will help to secure talented human resources.
 We aim to enhance corporate value by providing a comfortable work environment and ensuring the health and well-being of our employees.

 Daifuku Group Health and Productivity Management Declaration